phoshell/world-wide-waste/README.md

 ## Project Goals:

-• Illustrate how frequently consumers use plastic
+• Illustrate how frequently consumers use plastic <br>
-• Identify the toxic chemicals used to create plastic products
+• Identify the toxic chemicals used to create plastic products <br>
-• Look at plastic production, distribution, waste, recycled waste, mismanaged waste
+• Look at plastic production, distribution, waste, recycled waste, mismanaged waste <br>
-• Visualize the plastic industry’s fiscal value, manufacturing locations, and distribution
+• Visualize the plastic industry’s fiscal value, manufacturing locations, and distribution <br>
-• Visualize countries that demand high frequency of single-use plastic products
+• Visualize countries that demand high frequency of single-use plastic products <br>
-• Visualize where plastic waste accumulates by size and weight
+• Visualize where plastic waste accumulates by size and weight <br>

 ## Value:
 Gain insight on the movement of plastic to bring awareness to this global issue.